Cepeen/cepeen.github.io/cluenotepadpp.md

 securely store your personal information and isolate it from any further processing until deletion is possible.

 *8. HOW DO WE KEEP YOUR INFORMATION SAFE?*

-*/In Short: /*/We aim to protect your personal information through a system of organizational and technical security measures./
+We aim to protect your personal information through a system of organizational and technical security measures.

 We have implemented appropriate and reasonable technical and organizational security measures designed to protect the security of any